NTaylorMullen/EndGate.Server/README.md

-EndGate.Net
+EndGate.Server
 ===========

-The beginning work of a .Net compatible EndGate code.
+The beginning work of an EndGate server API.